Image

 Example of MBE owned Choose Chicago business partner – Gallery Guichard.
 Photo credit: Abel Arciniega

-Key website metrics for EDI content include:
+Key website metrics for content include:

-• Our LGBTQ+ content, representing a diverse range of interests from historical landmarks to Pride celebrations, has received more than 82,000 sessions so far this year.
+• LGBTQ+ content, representing a diverse range of interests from historical landmarks to Pride celebrations, has received more than 82,000 sessions so far this year.

-• Our Chicago Like a Local blog has featured the perspectives of more than 18 different writers this year, each reflecting a different facet of the city’s diversity.
+• Chicago Like a Local blog has featured the perspectives of more than 18 different writers this year, each reflecting a different facet of the city’s diversity.

 Choose Chicago/Choose Chicago Foundation Key Outcomes: